 Making an experiment on ourselves—subjecting our own beliefs to testing—leads to pistis, that trust that is borne of personal experience.
 Ever the empiricist, in this Jung put his confidence.

-you don't need faith when you have direct knowledge of the mystical
+you don't need faith when you have direct knowledge

 from the book, “The Power Of Myth,”

 Moyers: You are a man of faith, of wonder, and --